 Residents should take note of the following procedures for disposal of leaves:

 Bulk leaves must be raked to the curb and will be picked up by the Village Service Department using the vacuum leaf machine during the collection period.
-Residents are required to keep grass, brush clippings and other debris (rock, gravel, trash, metal, etc.) out of the leaves.
-Leaf piles containing such debris will not be picked up.
-Such debris can damage leaf collection equipment.
+Residents are required to keep grass, brush clippings and other debris (rock, gravel, trash, metal, etc.) out of the leaf piles and leaf piles containing such debris will not be picked up.
+This debris can damage the leaf collection equipment.
 Do not place leaves in the street or gutter.
 Leaves placed in the street or gutter, clog gutters and storm drains and may constitute a traffic hazard.
-Leaves should be placed just behind the curb in your yard, extend not more than 8 feet up into your yard.
+Leaves should be placed just behind the curb in your yard and your pile should not extend more than 8 feet up into your yard.
 Our equipment cannot reach any further than that and piles that extend outside the reach of our machine might not get picked up.
 Any leaves that are piled behind parked vehicles shall not be picked up either.

-If you are cutting down trees, shrubs, bushes, clippings, prunings, etc., it is the responsibility of the property owner to dispose of this yard waste.
-Residents are encouraged to use the Hamilton County’s free yardwaste drop off site.
-Please see below info for the closest drop off site:
+If you are cutting down trees, shrubs, bushes, clippings, etc., it is the responsibility of the property owner to dispose of this yard waste.
+Any yard waste left at the curb by contractors, tree surgeons, landscapers, etc. will not be picked up.